wasabee-project/Wasabee-Server/README.md

 ## But...
 OPSEC!!!!?
 Tools!!!

 RES have RESwue.
 Every RES agent who wants it has access to it.
 ENL has great tools too.
 But ours are hidden away in silos, locked up and only shown to trained and certified operators--who aren't even allowed to mention that they exist.
 A tool that no one can use is useless.
 These secure ENL tools are good.
-But they do not give us a strategic advantage because (1) no one can use them and (2) RES have everything we do, maybe not in the same form, but every feature we have, they have too.
+But they do not give us a strategic advantage because (1) no one can use them and (2) RES have everything we do (maybe not in the same form, but every feature we have, they have too).
 We are not going to leak the ENL tools.
 Rather, we are going to provide a tool to ENL agents who want access to something that doesn't require operator training, 64 vouches on V and a blood test to make sure you bleed green.

 ## But... opsec?
 My data?

 If you use the "simple" mode of transfering draws, your data is encoded in IITC, sent to the server and never decoded.
 It is stored encrypted in such a way that it is only decryptable upon request.
 The URL is the key.
 We don't know the URL.
 If you lose the URL, the draw is inaccessible.

 If you use the normal method, many more features will be enabled (proximity to marker notifications).
 You control access to your data by your teams.
 By default each op gets a unique team.
 But you can transfer multiple ops to the same team.
+Only your team members can see your op plans and locations.
+Each agent controls their own status (active/inactive) on teams.
+Team owners control who is on the teams.
+Trust is always bidirectional (*with a minor qualification for teams linked to open .rocks communities).

 ## My personal data!